-debtor (as discussed in Part V(D)), the 'extension' of art 74 compensation as an adaptation of Opinion No 14 is still preferable as a less discriminatory pathway, thereby providing greater consistency between arbitral and court decisions.
+The same position could be taken by Qatari and Iranian courts.
+Whilst an Iranian court might actually be willing to impose Article 78 interest obligations upon a French debtor (as discussed in Part V(D)), the 'extension' of Article 74 compensation as an adaptation of Opinion No. 14 is still preferable as a less discriminatory pathway, thereby providing greater consistency between arbitral and court decisions.

-In our view, even in the most challenging situation of a Group C non-CISG contracting state court, the sharia and CISG can be reconciled with only slight adaptations to Opinion No 14.
+In our view, even in the most challenging situation of a Group C non-CISG contracting state court, the sharia and CISG can be reconciled with only slight adaptations to Opinion No. 14.
 At the time of writing, no Group C nation has acceded to the CISG.
-However, as we have shown, courts in these countries can still apply the CISG to award art 74 compensation in accordance with sharia in Group C countries.

-Reconciliation of the sharia and CISG is desirable to promote fairness and importantly, commercial predictability.
+However, as we have shown, courts in these countries can still apply the CISG to award Article 74 compensation in accordance with sharia in Group C countries.273 Reconciliation of the sharia and CISG is desirable to promote fairness and importantly, commercial predictability.
 As discussed below, it could also encourage greater CISG accession to further enhance international trade.